laurentftech/MeilisearchCrawler/README.md

 ## Features

 - **Asynchronous & Parallel**: Built with `asyncio` and `aiohttp` for high-speed, concurrent crawling.
-- **Multi-site Crawling**: Crawl several websites defined in `sites.yml`.
+- **Multi-site Crawling**: Crawl multiple websites defined in a single `sites.yml` file.
 - **Flexible Sources**: Supports both standard HTML websites and JSON APIs.
 - **Incremental Indexing**: Uses a local cache to only re-index pages that have changed since the last crawl, saving time and resources.
+- **Crawl Resumption**: Automatically resumes crawls that were stopped by page limits, allowing for the progressive indexing of very large sites.
-- **Smart Content Extraction**: Intelligently attempts to find and clean the main content of a webpage, removing headers, footers, and sidebars.
+- **Smart Content Extraction**: Uses `trafilatura` for robust, AI-powered main content detection, with fallback to custom heuristics and manual CSS selectors.
+- **Language Detection**: Automatically detects the language of HTML pages and allows manual setting for JSON sources, enabling language-specific filtering in search results.
-- **Respects `robots.txt`**: Follows the standard exclusion protocol defined by websites to be a good web citizen.
+- **Respects `robots.txt`**: Follows standard exclusion protocols, including `Crawl-delay`, to be a good web citizen.
+- **Global & Per-Site Exclusions**: Comes with a built-in list of common crawler traps (`/login`, `/cart`, etc.) and allows for site-specific exclusion rules.
 - **Advanced CLI**: Powerful command-line options to force re-crawling, target specific sites, clear the cache, and more.
-- **Easy Configuration**: All settings are managed through a `sites.yml` file and a `.env` file for credentials, including concurrency settings.
+- **Easy Configuration**: All crawl settings are managed through a single `sites.yml` file and a `.env` file for credentials.

 ## Prerequisites